ParallelMaths/parallel/pages/2018summer-4.md

 ---

-n terms of length, 1 arm = 2 forearms = 4 hands = 8 middle fingers = 16 thumbs.
+In terms of length, 1 arm = 2 forearms = 4 hands = 8 middle fingers = 16 thumbs.

 So 4 arms have the same total length as 64 thumbs.
 :::